Saipranith05/Pranith_repo/readme.md

 # day 2

---> to check the files in directory to give linex comand -- ls -a --> to convert woking responslitary to local reposeitary(staging Area, commit) -- git init --> working Direcgory (we work) local reposeitary
+--> to cecho.>eda.ipynbheck the files in directory to give linex comand -- ls -a --> to convert woking responslitary to local reposeitary(staging Area, commit) -- git init --> working Direcgory (we work) local reposeitary
 --> git add or git add filename (git add fi.py)